hhu-bsinfo/dxram/script/deploy/README.md

 # Deployment script

 The deployment script (*deploy.sh*) allows quick deployment of multiple DXRAM instances with minimal effort to a cluster or localhost for testing.

 # How to deploy

 A dedicated configuration file specifies the number of instances as well as parameters for each instance to run.
 Examples are provided in the subfolder *conf/examples*.

 To execute deployment, run the deploy script with a configuration:
 ```
 ./deploy.sh conf/example/SimpleTest.conf
 ```

 You can also run it from other locations as long as you have it located inside the *script/deploy* folder, e.g. from the DXRAM root folder:
 ```
 ./script/deploy/deploy.sh ./script/deploy/conf/example/SimpleTest.conf
 ````

+However, we recommend using the *dxram-deploy* command, instead.
+This command is available after the environment is set up using the *env.sh* script.

 # Configuration

 ## Execution paths

 Deploying a minimal DXRAM setup is very easy and requires a few parameters, only.
-Referring to the *conf/example/SimpleTest.conf*, two paths must be specified at the top of the configuration
+Referring to the *conf/example/SimpleTest.conf*, one path must be specified at the top of the configuration
 ```
-DXRAM_PATH=~/dxram
 ZOOKEEPER_PATH=~/zookeeper
 ```

 Relative paths (relative to the location of the configuration file) as well as ~ to reference the current user's home are supported as well as absolute paths.
-Make sure *DXRAM_PATH* points to the root *dxram* folder and *ZOOKEEPER_PATH* to the root of your ZooKeeper installation.
+Make sure tat *ZOOKEEPER_PATH* to the root of your ZooKeeper installation.

 ## DXRAM instances/nodes (localhost)